Joanne Liu: Early life and education

-Joanne Liu was born on 4 November 1965, Quebec City, Quebec, Canada, the fifth child in Chinese immigrant family from Toishan, Guangdong that ran a Chinese restaurant.
+Joanne Liu was born on 4 November 1965, Quebec City, Quebec, Canada, the fifth child in Chinese immigrant family from Taishan, Guangdong that ran a Chinese restaurant.
 When she was thirteen, she read Et la Paix dans le monde docteur, a book about the experiences of a physician working with Doctors Without Borders during the Soviet–Afghan War and decided to become "a doctor without borders" one day.

 During junior college, Cegep Champlain St. Lawrence, Quebec City, she travelled to Mali with Canadian Crossroads International.
 Liu graduated from the McGill University Faculty of Medicine and completed pediatric specialty training at the Université de Montréal-affiliated Centre hospitalier universitaire Sainte-Justine.
 She then completed a sub-specialty in pediatric emergency care at Bellevue Hospital Center of the New York University School of Medicine and an International Master's in Health Leadership degree at the McGill University Desautels Faculty of Management.